 The Yuba City/Marysville area is located 40 miles north of Woodland.
 As discussed earlier, transportation costs account for much of the price of sand and gravel.
-In this region, hauling the product such a distance results in a 57 percent increase in cost, thus making this source economically infeasible for local use.
+In this region, hauling the product such a distance results in a significant57 percent increase in cost, thatus makesing this source economically infeasible for local use.
 The Mather Air Force Base, South Sacramento, and Folsom sources are located within areas that are already urbanized or are expected to develop in the near future.
 The Folsom Dam has restricted the amount of aggregate that reaches the American River, and mining within the American River Parkway is restricted to existing operations.
 In-channel deposits, therefore, within the parkway are not expected to provide a significant amount of aggregates in the future.
 As discussed in the CCRMP, future commercial mining within Cache Creek will be prohibited, and marketable aggregate that is derived from excavation performed for channel stability purposes will not be sufficient to meet regional needs.

-As an alternative to sand and gravel, it is possible to take hard rock and crush it to PCCgrade specifications.
+As an alternative to sand and gravel, it is possible to take hard rock and crush it to PCC-grade specifications.
 Suitable deposits of rock may be found in two places within the P-C region: (1) a wide band in the foothills extending from Folsom to Placerville, east of Sacramento; and (2) smaller pockets located in the hills to the north and west of Fairfield.
 It should be noted, however, that the additional expenses involved in crushing rock prevent it from being economically competitive with PCC-grade alluvial deposits at this time.
 Furthermore, none of the alternative sources mentioned above are located within Yolo County.

-The Cache Creek Resources Management Plan
+Planning Area for OCMP and CCRMPThe Cache Creek Resources Management Plan

-The planning area for the OCMP is defined as the area contained within the Mineral Resource Zones, minus the in-channel area regulated under the CCRMP.
-The planning area for the CCRMP is equal to the in-channel area of the creek system, as defined by the present channel bank line or the 100-year flood elevation described in the Westside Tributaries Study prepared by the U.S. Army Corps of Engineers, whichever is wider (see Figure 3).
-The in-channel area encompasses around 4,956 acres, including 1,600 acres within the present channel boundary, plus several thousand acres located in the floodplain north of the City of Woodland.
+The planning area for the OCMP is defined as the area contained within the Mineral Resource Zones (28,130 acres), minus the planningin-channel area regulated under the CCRMP (2,266 acres), or a total of 25,864 acres (see Figure 4).
+Within the OCMP planning area, 1,900 acres are currently approved for excavation which is a subset of the 2,464-acre total for all approved mine sites (area zoned Sand and Gravel Overlay or SGO), 1,001 acres are zoned currently to allow for future mining (Sand and Gravel Reserve Overlay or SGRO), and another 1,188 acres are proposed to be rezoned for future mining, as described below.
+The planning area for the CCRMP is equal to the active in-channel area of the creek system, as defined by the delineated present channel bank line or the 100-year flood elevation, described in the Westside Tributaries Study prepared by the U.S. Army Corps of Engineers, whichever is wider (see Figure 3) modified as described in the CCRMP.
+The in-channel area encompasses 5,109around 4,956 acres, including 2,2661,600 acres within the CCRMPpresent channel boundary, plus several thousand acres located in the floodplain north of the City of Woodland (see Figure 3).
 Subtracting this acreage from the 28,130 acres included in the State MRZs, leaves a total of approximately 23,174 acres within the planning area of the Off-Channel Mining Plan.
 As described in the following section, however, only 2,887 acres of the plan area are proposed to be rezoned to allow for off-channel mining over the next fifty years, or about 12 percent of the OCMP planning area.